 However, as a better alternative we’ve started to become more ‘attached’ (sorry about the pun) to PC-SuperEpoxy® Translucent Epoxy Paste – it’s usually much cheaper, often more readily available from big box stores, a little thicker, actually a little stronger, and also has the color change mixing to assure you get a good result.
 The paste is so thick, you can even put a little of each part on wax paper and weight it if you’re a serious perfectionist about perfect ratios.

-In conclusion, again keep in mind: if at any point you feel the damage is more than you can handle, don’t take chances, and send it in.
+In conclusion, always keep in mind: if at any point you feel the damage is more concerning or more complicated than you think you can handle, don’t take chances, and send it in.